Cherry cobbler makes a simple, yet delicious dessert. Made of fresh cherries, this easy cobbler recipe is sure to become a favorite.

-Since we toured around Williamsburg, VA and Washington, D.C. recently, I’ve had an insatiable affinity for apple pie and cherry cobbler.
+Since we toured around Williamsburg, VA and Washington, D.C. over the last few days, I’ve had an insatiable affinity for apple pie and cherry cobbler.

 I know, I know, so cliche, right?
 Well, I can’t help myself!